tagspaces/documentation/tutorials/webclipping.md

 ![setting ctrl+s as keyboard shortcut for the web clipper](/media/chrome-set-extension-shortcut.png)

-So now I can conviniently save and tags any page by just clicking this shortcut combination.
+So now I can conveniently save and tags any page by just clicking this shortcut combination.

 ![web clipper in action](/media/tagspaces-web-clipping.png)